CAMBRIDGE BRASS BAND

 Cambridge Armistice, November 2016

-The assault on the walls was led by Lieutenant Leslie Averill who led a
+The assault on the inner most wall of the town was led by Lieutenant Leslie Averill who led a

 small group of Kiwi soldiers up a ladder to secure an entry into the town.
 A commemorative stained-glass window depicting the scaling of